WiIIiam278/mineget/README.md

-# Mineget
+# mineget

-Wrapper for a number of Minecraft marketplaces to easily get aggregated resource statistics.
+`mineget` is a wrapper for a number of Minecraft marketplaces to easily get aggregated resource statistics.

 ## Usage
 Example querying total downloads across multiple marketplaces.
 ```js
 const mineget = require('mineget');